By Gopalakrishnan Ramamoorthy, TCS Global Head, Agile Infrastructure CoE-Cloud Unit, TCS, and Sachin Chheda, VP – Strategic Partnerships, Nutanix

 For IT and database teams, the value of NDB goes beyond speed:

-Building on years of close collaboration, TCS and Nutanix have brought the power of Nutanix Cloud Platform and Nutanix Database Services to customers worldwide.
+Building on years of close collaboration, TCS and Nutanix have brought the power of Nutanix Cloud Platform and Nutanix Database Services to global enterprise customers worldwide, enabling measurable improvements in agility, reliability, and cost efficiency across industries.
 Here are two real world examples of TCS and Nutanix customers benefiting from the Nutanix and TCS solution.

 This initiative significantly improved operational performance by enabling faster time to market, higher operational efficiency, reduced risk of human errors, huge time savings on daily management, and improved availability.
 It also enhanced service delivery through automated provisioning, patching, monitoring, backup, and faster troubleshooting across multiple database technologies including Microsoft SQL Server, MySQL, Oracle, PostgreSQL, and MongoDB.